 This is not a sure thing in the short term.
 For instance, we make them bet 100 times.
 It may happen that person B will do slightly better compared to person A. Why does it happen?
 This is due to the law of small numbers.
 In short, probability tells us how the world works in the long run.

 In this scenario, we may be tricked to think that person B has a better strategy compared to person A. Yet, person B is doing well out of pure luck!

 If we change the scenario and make them bet 10,000 the incredible will happen.
-In this case person B, would be surely broke, while person A would be doing extremely well.
+In this case, person B would be inevitably broke, while person A would be doing exceptionally well.
 Why?
 This is due to the law of large numbers.

 If in most of the worlds that person is not successful as it is in the “real world” we must deem that person as extremely lucky.
-If we run this simulation in our head through the day we will discover a new incredible reality.
-Things don’t seem as certain and concatenated as they seemed before.
+If we run this simulation in our head through the day, we will discover a new incredible reality.
+Things don’t seem as confident and concatenated as they appeared before.

 Who Will Survive?

 Going back to our three characters.
 Who do you think will survive in a Montecarlo Simulation?
-Well, chances are that Mr. Stoico will be the one who thrives.
+Well, the chances are that Mr. Stoico will be the one who thrives.
 Why?
-Because he is antifragile.
+He is antifragile.